-For health campaigns to be deemed successful, results must go beyond A proportion (%) that reflects the number of people receiving (an) intervention(s) divided by the total number of people eligible to receive the intervention(s) to ensure lasting (i) The total, direct and indirect, effects of a programme, service or institution on a health status and overall health and socio‐economic development. (ii) Positive or negative.
-Often, it can be difficult to determine how best to assess the success of campaigns, which can include metrics on topics of Equity in the context of public health campaigns refers to providing high-quality interventions uniformly and in a fair and impartial manner to all target populations including und, The ease in reaching health services or health facilities in terms of location, time, and ease of approach., and sustainability.
-The following set of resources offer considerations for how A coordinated set of activities that targets resources to achieve a specific health goal or goals and is typically time-limited. implementers and researchers can think about adopting more expansive approaches to measuring The ability of a campaign to achieve specific objectives related to coverage, equity, efficiency and impact:
+For health campaigns to be deemed successful, results must go beyond A proportion (%) that reflects the number of people receiving (an) intervention(s) divided by the total number of people eligible to receive to ensure lasting (i) The total, direct and indirect, effects of a programme, service or institution on a health status and overall health and socio‐economic.
+Often, it can be difficult to determine how best to assess the success of campaigns, which can include metrics on topics of Equity in the context of public health campaigns refers to providing high-quality interventions uniformly and in a fair and impartial manner to, The ease in reaching health services or health facilities in terms of location, time, and ease of approach., and sustainability.
+The following set of resources offer considerations for how Time-bound, intermittent activities which are deployed to address specific epidemiologic challenges, expediently fill delivery gaps, or provide surge coverage for health interventions. implementers and researchers can think about adopting more expansive approaches to measuring The ability of a campaign to achieve specific objectives related to coverage, equity, efficiency and impact.:

 This piece shares some of the critical lessons from Nigeria’s experience in developing a Gavi transition plan, which could help countries plan for the transition and transition extension from one donor support or the other.

 This article discusses how progress in tackling neglected tropical diseases (NTDs) is hindered when topics such as equity, ethnicity, and human rights are ignored or excluded.
 The authors make a case for incorporating equity analysis and a person-centered approach as part of national NTD programs’ routine activities.

 Ending the neglect to attain the sustainable development goals: a framework for monitoring and evaluating progress of the road map for neglected tropical diseases 2021−2030